oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

         1 burgundy Rgb,
         2 grass    Rgb,
         3 lapis    Rgb,
-        4 new/     New-Color    // Incorporate fields of New-Color into Palette using qualified names }
+        4 new/     New-Color    // "new/" is a reference to the root of New-Color }
     New-Color = Map {
        17 maize    Rgb,